nusratnova5/e-therapists/README.md

 3. Upon successful login, you will be redirected to the main content page.
 4. Use the search functionality to filter and view dynamic data.
 ```

-## Contact
-For any questions or feedback, please contact me at nusrat.nova16@gmail.com.

-## Acknowledgements
-Thanks to the team for providing the Figma design and guidance throughout the project.